Solo Travel in Namibia

 If you feel more comfortable in a group for either part of your trip or the whole duration, G Adventures is a responsible tour company which mainly caters towards budget travellers.
-Most tours have an average of 10 people and there is no upper age limit.
+Most tours Namibia have an average of 10 people and there is no upper age limit.
 Once you book your trip you pay extra for any excursions you want to do when you’re there.

 Intrepid Travel is similar to G Adventures with an average of 12 people on each tour.
 Over 50% of people using their trips are solo travellers.
-They tend to use hotels instead of hostels and have a more comfortable style of accommodation hence the trips can appear more costly than G Adventures.
+They tend to use hotels instead of hostels for Namibia travel and have a more comfortable style of accommodation hence their trips to Namibia can appear more costly than G Adventures.

-From the Airport
+From The Airport

-* Resorthoppa operates a cheap airport shuttle that will take you to the city centre or your hotel.
+* Hoppa operates a cheap airport shuttle that will take you to the city centre or your hotel.

 Swakopmund – A shuttle van will take you the 3 miles and costs £9.

-Walvis Bay – A shuttle van runs to Swakopmund for £15 or take a taxi into the city or harbour for £10 for the 15 minute journey.
+Walvis Bay – A shuttle van runs to Swakopmund for £15 or take a taxi into the city or harbour for £10 for the 15-minute journey.

-Travelling onwards (check visas before you travel)
+Travelling Onwards (check visas before you travel)

 To South Africa – There any many borders: Velloorsdrif, Oranjemund, Noordoewer, Klein Menasse, Hohlweh, Ariamsvlei.
-Intercape have a bus service from Windhoek to Cape Town for approx £55 (it takes about 24 hours) or travel from Vioolsdrif to Springbok.
+Intercape has a bus service from Windhoek to Cape Town for approx £55 (it takes about 24 hours) or travel from Vioolsdrif to Springbok.

 To Botswana – Buses leave from Windhoek to Maun in Botswana and take all day.
 There are also buses from the Caprivi Strip.
-Other crossings are: Mohembo or Ngoma or via Buitepos (make sure you have enough fuel for this crossing).
+Other crossings are Mohembo or Ngoma or via Buitepos (make sure you have enough fuel for this crossing).

-To Angola – From Oshikango to Namacunda (open from 8am to 6pm) and Ruacana to Calueque (only open in the evenings from 6pm to 10pm).
+To Angola – From Oshikango to Namacunda (open from 8 am to 6 pm) and Ruacana to Calueque (only open in the evenings from 6 pm to 10 pm).

-Where can I go from here?
+Where can I fly from here?

-South Africa 2 hrs
+- South Africa – 2 hrs

-Swaziland 2.5 hrs
+- Swaziland – 2.5 hrs

-Mozambique 3 hrs
+- Mozambique – 3 hrs

 - Can I drink the water?
 Yes.

 - Is tipping expected?
-If you’re happy with service 10% is acceptable for restaurants, taxis and tour guides.
+If you’re happy with the service 10% is acceptable for restaurants, taxis and tour guides.